No. 1 Gonzaga falls at Saint Mary's on tough day for Top 10

 The game drew a packed house at McKeon Pavilion, with scouts from the Warriors, Knicks and Pistons in attendance.

-Two nights after thumping San Francisco 89-73, Gonzaga appeared sluggish and out of sync against Saint Mary’s.
+Two nights after thumping San Francisco 89-73, Gonzaga appeared sluggish and out of sync.
 The Bulldogs shot 31% in the first half and were outscored 17-5 over the final seven minutes before the break.

 BIG PICTURE

-Gonzaga: Timme was a non-factor for most of the game which set the Bulldogs into a big hole they never got out of.
+Gonzaga: Timme was a non-factor for most of the game, which put the Bulldogs into a big hole they never got out of.
 The final score was not indicative of how dominant St. Mary’s was.
 Gonzaga is 0-3 this season when trailing at the half.

-Saint Mary’s: Coach Randy Bennett spent the week telling anyone who would listen that he liked his team’s chances.
-He was rewarded with the Gaels biggest win in more than three years.
+Saint Mary’s: Bennett spent the week telling anyone who would listen that he liked his team’s chances.
+He was rewarded with the Gaels’ biggest win in more than three years, a victory Bennett called one of the most significant in program history.

 UP NEXT